 Joseph Bennett is an animator and director who lives in Pasadena, California.
-His style is incredibly unique and his storytelling is refreshingly original and incredibly relatable.
+His style is unique and his storytelling is refreshingly original.

-Right out of the gate, the narrative of this piece leaves the audience with questions.
 Viewers are thrown into a foreign world that the scavengers know all too well, which is discovered by the audience with each new scene.
-This film is a series of fetch-quests that only lead to more fetch-quests.
-Usually, this kind of storytelling is cheap, (see The Rise of Skywalker) but Bennett crafts this strange, disturbing world in such a way that makes the audience simultaneously gag and raise and eyebrow with each new item retrieved.
-This film of pure fetch-quests is never boring or predictable.
+Bennett crafts this strange, disturbing world in such a way that makes the audience simultaneously gag and raise an eyebrow with each new item retrieved.

-Another interpretation is that we spend so much time looking for what's next that we don't appreciate what's around us.
-The Scavengers spend a lot of effort so they can go back to where home used to be for them, even though they know that it's probably impossible to go back in person.
-And yet, they have a beautiful (albeit, weird) world around them that has a lot to offer.
-I see this film as a commentary on dwelling too much on what was and not seeing reality for what it is.
+An interpretation of Scavengers is that we spend so much time looking for what's next that we don't appreciate what's around us.
+The Scavengers spend a lot of effort so they can experience what home used to be for them, even though they know that it's probably impossible to go back in person.

 The matte painted backgrounds were done by Charles Huettner and Joseph Bennett.
 They're beautiful, detailed, and give the audience many questions that are never answered.
-I love how each creature is unique and unexpected.
+Each creature is unique and unexpected.
 Nothing looks like a cheap Star Wars or Star Trek ripoff, which makes the story feel more immersive.
 Surrounded by complex backgrounds and creatures, the two main characters are simple and plain.
 When they stick their heads into the big blue ball and see the city, they are once again surrounded by simple drawings.
-The blending of 2D and 3D is smooth and crisp, which is a stark juxtaposition to the frantic alien landscape.

 There are some great moments in this piece.
 Here are a few of my favorites: